Simplify Your Winter Move with These Tried and True Tips

 During a winter move, you’ll spend the majority of your time going in and out of the house while carrying heavy boxes for hours.
 Of course, you’ll also spend time doing less strenuous things like unpacking boxes.

-According to the outdoor experts at REI, to layer your clothing for outdoor activities, you need to know the function of each layer:
+According to the outdoor experts at REI, properly layering your clothing for outdoor activities comes down to knowing the function of each layer:

 - Base layer (underwear layer): wicks sweat off your skin